datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

    `Edit Assertions` and `Edit Monitors` privileges for the entity.
 This is granted to Entity owners by default.

-2. **Data Platform Connection**: In order to create a Column Assertion, you'll need to have an **Ingestion Source** configured to your Data Platform: Snowflake, BigQuery, or Redshift under the **Integrations** tab.
+2. **Data Platform Connection**: In order to create a Column Assertion, you'll need to have an **Ingestion Source** configured to your Data Platform: Snowflake, BigQuery, or Redshift under the **Ingestion** tab.

 Once these are in place, you're ready to create your Column Assertions!